CDaut/todolist/README.md

 ### Setup

+1. Change the credentials in enviroment.env .
+This file is on GitHub!
+Use a generator like https://djecrety.ir/ to generate a Django secret key
-1. Run `docker-compose up` to start database and webserver container.
+2. Run `docker-compose up` to start database and webserver container.
-2. Run `docker exec -it <container-name> /bin/bash` to open a terminal into the container.
+3. Run `docker exec -it <container-name> /bin/bash` to open a terminal into the container.
-3. Run `python3 manage.py createsuperuser` to create the initial admin user.
+4. Run `python3 manage.py createsuperuser` to create the initial admin user.